caroger/flashcode/README.md

 ![](images/create_card_demo.gif)
 ### Take notes

-Flip over the card to write down any notes/tips you'd like to see when you review the same question in the future.
+Flip over the card to write down any notes/tips you'd like to save for when you review the same question in the future.
 ![](images/add_note_demo.gif)

 ### Review

 Based on your confidence rating and review history, we will prepare a "Daily Deck" for you to review.
-Your goal is to have your "Daily Deck" be empty at the end of the day!
+The goal is to have your "Daily Deck" be empty at the end of the day!

 1. Click on the Daily Deck button on left navbar to review problems due today
 2. Cards that are way over-due will have a red shadow around their borders